Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Army has combined with its opponents to put up more than 57 points in four of nine games this season.
+- Army has combined with its opponents to score more than 56 points in four of nine games this season.

+- Saturday's over/under is 4.6 points higher than the combined 51.4 PPG average of the two teams.

-- The two teams combine to average 51.4 points per game, 5.6 less than the total in this contest.
+- These two squads surrender a combined 68.2 points per game, 12.2 more than this contest's over/under.

-- This contest's over/under is 11.2 points under the 68.2 these two squads combine to give up per game in 2021.

-- Black Knights games have an average total of 48.3 points this season, 8.7 fewer than Saturday's over/under.
+- The average total in Black Knights games this season is 48.3, 7.7 points fewer than Saturday's total of 56 .

 Army Stats and Trends

+- In Army's nine games this year, it has five wins against the spread.

-- This season, the Black Knights won ATS in their only game as a favorite of 37.5 points or more.
+- The Black Knights covered the spread in their only game when favored by 37.5 points or more.

-- Army's games this year have eclipsed the over/under in 55.6% of its opportunities (five times in nine games with a set point total).
+- Army's games this year have hit the over on five of nine set point totals (55.6%).

-- When Army records more than 44 points, it is 1-2 against the spread and 2-1 overall.
+- Army is 1-2 against the spread and 2-1 overall in games when it records more than 44.0 points.

 - The Black Knights have seven giveaways this season, while the Minutemen have 10 takeaways .